dangeroustech/fealty/README.md

 Once you have accounts to both of these services, this README will walk you through setting up everything else!

+### Linode API Key

+Follow this [Linode Tutorial](https://www.linode.com/docs/guides/getting-started-with-the-linode-api/#get-an-access-token) to obtain an API Key.

+When selecting the scope, 'Select All' for Read/Write will work fine, if you want more granular options, the services that we _need_ are:

+- Domains
+- Images
+- Linodes
+- Object Storage
+- Volumes

+Make sure these have Read/Write permissions and you'll be golden.

 ### Linode Object Storage

 In order for our infrastructure to be deployed from 'the cloud' we need to create a Linode Object Storage bucket to hold the current status of our servers.